JoaoPeSousa/GoogleMapsAPI_VueJs/README.md

-# Google Maps API Project - (YOUR GOOGLE API KEY IS NECESSARY TO RUN IT!!!)
+# Google Maps API Project - College Homework - (YOUR GOOGLE API KEY IS NECESSARY TO RUN IT!!!)

 ## Project setup
 ```